 If you are injured because of a car accident, medical malpractice, truck accident, or slip and fall accident, you may be entitled to recover compensation for damages.
 Generally, after an accident or injury, the first step is to file a claim with the at-fault party’s insurance company.

-Hiring a personal injury lawyer is not legally required to file an insurance claim.
+Hiring an Augusta personal injury lawyer is not legally required to file an insurance claim.
 However, submitting a claim is the easiest part of the claims process.
 From that point forward, you are dealing with trained insurance professionals who have one goal: to pay as little as possible to resolve your claim.

 Can I Handle an Insurance Claim Without a Lawyer?